Was a Woman Burnt as a Sacrifice to God?

 Hey there.

 Yes.
 First off, it is important to understand that Atheists have tendencies to isolate verses in order to push an incorrect narrative of what the Bible actually teaches.
-In reality, a burnt sacrifice if not what took place, and the only way to reach this conclusion is literally to not read the entire chapter.
+In reality, a burnt sacrifice is not what took place, and the only way to reach this conclusion is literally to not read the entire chapter.

 The Atheist is more than likely referring to the book of Judges, and speaking about Jephthah's daughter.
 In Judges 11:30-31, we are told that a judge of Israel, made a foolish vow that if God gave him victory in the upcoming battle, he would sacrifice whatever first came out of his door when he came home.
 Jephthah was victorious in the battle against the Ammonites, and when he arrived home his daughter came out to greet him.